 - 6 boneless, skinless chicken thighs, cut into 2-inch pieces

-- 2 links of Chorizo from The Pasta Shop (about 8 - 10 ounces)
+- 2 links of Spanish Chorizo from Palacios (about 8 ounces)

 - 2 medium white onions, finely diced